Anwarvic/anwarvic.github.io/my_collections/_machine-translation/Dual_Learning.md

 title: "Dual Learning for Machine Translation"
 date: 2016-11-01
 cover: /image1.png
+labs: ["University of Science and Technology of China", "Peking University", "Microsoft Research"]
 ---

 Dual learning is a RL mechanism used mainly for machine translation,